 In a few incidents, a setup can exhibit the features of both a shelter and a sanctuary.
 For example, there are a couple of animals that might be in a temporary residence unless a proper shelter is discovered, while other animals might be in permanent residence.
 The aim of wildlife sanctuaries is usually to be safe asylums, in which the animals get the most suitable care possible that the wildlife sanctuaries can offer.

 In wildlife sanctuaries, not a single animal is traded, nor are they put into use for animal experiments.
-Also, no secretions from parts of the animals are used for commercial purposes including, wool, eggs, or milk.
-The residing animals are provided with the opportunity to act as natural as possible in a secured setting.
+Also, no secretions from parts of the animals are used for commercial purposes including wool, eggs, or milk.
+The residing animals are provided with the opportunity to act as naturally as possible in a secured setting.

-Not only do national parks conserve wildlife, but they also offer a delight of the ecological and scenic heritage in a manner and by those approaches that do not result in any harm to them, in order to deliver amusement to the coming generations.
-The cultivation, plantation, grazing, predating and hunting of animals, as well as destruction of flowers are strictly banned.
+A national park refers to a territory or region that is specifically reserved by various governing bodies for the preservation of biodiversity and wildlife owing to its cultural, natural, and historical importance.
+National parks are home to myriads of birds, animals, microorganisms, and insects, among others, that belong to different species and genes that provide a secure and hygienic environment to them.
+Not only do national parks conserve wildlife, but they also offer a delight of the ecological and scenic heritage in a manner and by approaches that do not result in any harm to them, in order to deliver amusement to the coming generations.
+The cultivation, plantation, grazing, predating and hunting of animals, as well as the destruction of flowers, are strictly banned.

 National parks are often a treasury of natural, semi-natural, or developed territory that a governing state calls for or owns.
 Even though individual countries allocate their own national parks in a different way, there exists a mutual notion: the conservation of 'wild nature' for posterity and as a symbol of national pride.
 Further, national parks have clearly carved out boundaries.

-The points mentioned below elaborate the difference between national park and wildlife sanctuary:
+The points mentioned below elaborate the difference between the national park and wildlife sanctuary: